Coconut Flour Brownies (paleo and super fudgy!)

 I keep getting questions about how to make this and that recipe with just coconut flour and not a blend of almond flour and coconut flour, which is what I usually use, like in these paleo carrot muffins or paleo peanut butter cookies.

 I’m not usually a fan of treats with just coconut flour.
-The often have a weird, eggy texture and not-so-awesome taste (at least in my opinion), so I have very few recipes that call for just coconut flour.
+They often have a weird, eggy texture and not-so-awesome taste (at least in my opinion), so I have very few recipes that call for just coconut flour.

 These coconut flour brownies are an exception!
 They’re every bit as delicious as traditional brownies.
 People won’t even know that these are gluten-free, much less made with just coconut flour.

-Same with these chocolate chip coconut flour cookies!
+The same goes for these chocolate chip coconut flour cookies!
 They taste exactly like regular chocolate chip cookies.

 I also experimented with making these brownies vegan.
 That didn’t work out at all.
 Do not try using egg replacer in these!
 At least not chia or flax eggs.
 They came out so greasy!

-I’ve been playing around with this coconut flour version for about a year and one thing is super clear – the order in which you add the ingredients is really important!
-If you don’t do it the way it’s written, the wet and dry ingredients don’t really combine well and the result is oily.
+I’ve been playing around with this coconut flour version for about a year, and one thing is super clear – the order in which you add the ingredients is really important!
+If you don’t do it the way it’s written, the wet and dry ingredients don’t really combine well, and the result is oily.

 These coconut flour brownies are also paleo (if you leave out the sprinkles)!
 And the most delicious paleo brownies I’ve ever had.
-They’re a bit heavy on the sugar (though not compared to a traditional brownie recipe), but they are brownies so I’m not going to beat myself up over it.
+They’re a bit heavy on the sugar (though not compared to a traditional brownie recipe), but they are brownies, so I’m not going to beat myself up over it.

 And they’re also nut-free.
 Something that’s not all that common with paleo desserts!
-I love my almond flour and nut butters but don’t miss them at all in these brownies.
+I love my almond flour and nut butters, but don’t miss them at all in these brownies.

-And these are incredibly fudgy so a tiny bit less gooey is no big deal.
+And these are incredibly fudgy, so a tiny bit less gooey is no big deal.

 By the way, I’m working on an all coconut flour version of my chocolate chip paleo cookies!
 And they’re amazing.
 Can’t wait to share!